Somerset and Dorset Joint Railway: The link to Cole

 Cole was no destination in itself, but was the agreed point of meeting up with the Dorset Central Railway.
 The important town of Bruton lay nearby, but its topography made a closer approach difficult.
 The Wilts, Somerset and Weymouth Railway had been opened in 1856, giving broad gauge access to the Great Western Railway (GWR) system, but the Somerset Central wanted to have through standard gauge access to the Dorset Central Railway and the South Coast.
-Parliamentary powers were sought and the standard gauge was specified, but pressure from the broad gauge B&ER – who feared loss of the feeder traffic from the line it had supported – led to a requirement to lay broad gauge and to make a junction with the Wilts Somerset and Weymouth where the lines would cross.
+Legal powers were sought and obtained in the Somerset Central Railway (Glastonbury to Bruton) Act 1856 (19 & 20 Vict. c. cii).
+Standard gauge was specified, but pressure from the broad gauge B&ER – who feared loss of the feeder traffic from the line it had supported – led to a requirement to lay broad gauge and to make a junction with the Wilts, Somerset and Weymouth Railway where the lines would cross.

-The line from Glastonbury to Cole opened on 3 February 1862 and mixed gauge track was laid, although the required connection to the Wilts Somerset & Weymouth was never opened.
+The line from Glastonbury to Cole opened on 3 February 1862 and mixed gauge track was laid, although the required connection to the Wilts, Somerset and Weymouth Railway was never opened.
 Glastonbury to Highbridge and Burnham was converted to mixed gauge at the same time.
 Intermediate stations between Glastonbury and Cole were West Pennard, Pylle and Evercreech.

 Dorset Central Railway

 Initial opening

 The Dorset Central Railway (DCR) had started with higher ambitions than the Somerset line.
 Its promoters had originally intended a connection to the north via Bath, but their actual railway started more modestly.
-It opened on 1 November 1860 from the LSWR station at Wimborne, to the important market town of Blandford.
+It was authorised by the Dorset Central Railway Act 1856 (19 & 20 Vict. c. cxxxv), and opened on 1 November 1860 from the LSWR station at Wimborne, to the important market town of Blandford.
 The Blandford station at this time was south of the river Stour, at the hamlet of Blandford St. Mary, until later amalgamation, when the bridge was built over the river.

 The line was worked by the LSWR.
 This and all of the Dorset Central Railway's lines were standard gauge.
 Intermediate stations were at Spetisbury, and Sturminster Marshall.

 Northwards aspiration

-Seeing that its northwards destiny could best be served by an alliance with the Somerset Central Railway, it obtained powers to extend to Cole and join that railway there, and it opened part of this route, from Templecombe to Cole on 3 February 1862, the same day that the Somerset company opened its section to Cole.
+Seeing that its northwards destiny could best be served by an alliance with the Somerset Central Railway, it obtained powers in the Dorset Central Railway Act 1857 (20 & 21 Vict. c. cxxxix) to extend to Cole and join that railway there, and it opened part of this route, from Templecombe to Cole on 3 February 1862, the same day that the Somerset company opened its section to Cole.
 There was one intermediate station, at Wincanton.
 All of this northern section was worked by the Somerset company.